On Conditioning Brownian Particles to Coalesce: Introduction

 \begin{theorem} The value of the conditional distribution of $\X=(\Y,\W)$ to the event $\{ \T(\X)=0\}$ along $\{\xi^n\}$ is the law of $(\Y,\Y)$. \end{theorem}

-Our initial hope was to prove that result for any sequence $\{\xi^n\}$ satisfying (B1)-(B2), but unfortunately this seems to be not achievable and possibly even not true.
-Nevertheless, a sequence of Ornstein-Uhlenbeck processes is already a reasonable choice of $\{\xi^n\}$ satisfying (B1)-(B2).
+Unfortunatly, we can not prove the result for any sequence $\{\xi^n\}$ satisfying (B1)-(B2), and this seems to be not achievable and possibly even not true.
+Nevertheless, a sequence of Ornstein-Uhlenbeck processes seems a reasonable choice of $\{\xi^n\}$ satisfying (B1)-(B2).
 We refer to Theorem~\ref{theo:infinite_dim} for a more precise statement after having carefully defined $\T$ and $\{ \xi^n\}_{n\geq 1}$ among others.

-In brief, starting from a modified massive Arratia flow $\Y$, we are able to construct a cylindrical Wiener process $\W$ driving the evolution of $\Y$, and the conditional distribution of $\W$ to the event of coalescing paths along some direction is the law of $\Y$.
-Of course, this is only a partial answer to our initial question, since we are not able to start from a cylindrical Wiener process $\W$ and to recover the law of a MMAF.
-As we will see, this is possible in finite dimension.
-In infinite dimension, the additional difficulty comes from the fact that it is unknown - and seemingly a difficult problem - whether given $\W$, equation~\eqref{intro:equ_couple} admits a unique strong solution.

-However, the characterization of MMAF as a conditional distribution of a cylindrical Wiener process to the event of coalescence, given by Theorem~\ref{theo:main}, is interesting.
-It explains e.g. the form of the rate function in the large deviation principle for the MMAF which is the restriction of the rate function of cylindrical Wiener process to the set of coalescing paths (see \cite{Konarovskyi:TSP:2014,Konarovskyi:CPAM:2019}).